 Red Beet Varieties

-Detroit Dark Red Beets: A popular deep red, round beet variety that grows up to 3-inches in diameter.
-It matures 50-60 days but can be enjoyed as baby beets as soon as the roots form.
+- Detroit Dark Red Beets: A popular deep red, round beet variety that grows up to 3-inches in diameter.
+It matures 50 to 60 days but can be enjoyed as baby beets as soon as the roots form.
 Enjoy both roots and greens.
 Detroit dark red grows well in a wide range of soil and temperature conditions.
 Purchase Detroit Dark Red Beet seeds.

-Early Wonder Beets: A quick maturing deep red beet that grows rapidly in cool soils, maturing in 48 days.
-It produces globe shaped roots up to 3-4 inches.
+- Early Wonder Tall Top Beets: A quick maturing deep red beet that grows rapidly in cool soils, maturing in just 45 days.
+It produces globe shaped roots up to 2 to 3 inches.
 The taproot is small making this beet a great choice for growing in containers.
 The greens are tall red stalks with deeply red-veined glossy green foliage.
-Purchase Early Wonder Beet seeds.
+Purchase Early Wonder Beets.

-Ruby Queen Beets: A deep red, round shaped, and sweet beet variety, with short green tops.
-Fully matures in 50-60 days but can be enjoyed as baby beets as soon as the roots form.
+- Ruby Queen Beets: A deep red, round shaped, and sweet beet variety, with short green tops.
+It fully matures in 50 to 60 days, but can be enjoyed as baby beets as soon as the roots form.
+Ruby Queen grows well in most soil types.

-Cylindra Beets: Also known as Forono and Formanova.
-These beets mature in about 60 days.
-These beets grow long smooth cylindrical shaped roots up 8-inches long.
-The long shape makes it easy to slice evenly for canning and beet chips.
+- Cylindra Beets: Also known as Forono and Formanova.
+These beets mature in about 55 days.
+These beets grow smooth cylindrical shaped roots that are 1 to 2-inches wide and 6-inches long.
+The long shape makes it easy to slice evenly for canning and baking beet chips.
+Buy Cylindra Beet seeds.

 Stripped Beet Varieties

-Chioggia Beets: An Italian heirloom with pretty red and white stripes.
-Chioggia is sweeter than regular beets and works well for roasting, pickling, or eating raw.
+- Chioggia Beets: Chioggia, also known as Bassano, candy stripe, candy cane beet, and bulls-eye beet, is an Italian heirloom with pretty red and white stripes.
+It has a mellow sweet beet flavor, and works well for roasting, pickling, or eating raw.
 Enjoy both the roots and greens.
-Matures in about 55 days.
-Purchase Chioggia Beet seeds.
+It matures in about 55 days.

 Gold Beet Varieties

-Boldor Beets: The flesh is rose-gold, but changes to light orange when cooked.
+- Boldor Beets: The flesh is rose-gold, but changes to light orange when cooked.
 It has a mild, sweetness and beet flavor.
-Boldor is known for good germination and quick growth even in less ideal growing conditions.
+Boldor is known for good germination and quick growth even in less than ideal growing conditions.
 It fully matures in about 55 days.
 The greens are short light green with gold stems and veins.
-Purchase Boldor Beet seeds.

-Touchstone Gold Beets: Bright orange skin with golden interior.
+- Touchstone Gold Beets: Bright orange skin with golden interior.
 Forms uniformly round roots with deep green, yellow-veined tops.
 Flavor is mildly beety.
-Harvest beet greens, baby beets, or fully mature beets in about55 days.
-Purchase Touchstone Gold Beet seeds.
+Harvest beet greens, baby beets, or fully mature beets in about 55 days.
+Buy Touchstone Gold Beets.

 White Beet Varieties